 Town of Poughkeepsie Uniformed Patrol Division is the fundamental element of the police department.

-The patrol division is under the command of Chief Ronald J. Spero Jr. and is comprised of four lieutenants, six sergeants, 52 uniformed police officers (which includes crime scene technicians) and five civilian dispatchers.
+The patrol division is under the command of Captain Kenneth Roman and is comprised of four lieutenants, six sergeants, 52 uniformed police officers (which includes crime scene technicians) and five civilian dispatchers.

 The division is aligned into three squads working 6:45 AM – 3:15 PM and 2:45PM – 11:15 PM as well as a permanent night shift divided into three platoons working from 10:45PM – 7:15AM, providing round the clock services to the towns five patrol zones.
 The individual shifts are commanded by a lieutenant with the daily operations being run by the sergeant so as to provide a direct line of supervision for uniform officers.